MohamedEmary/graduation-project/discussion/first-term/discussion.md

 At the heart of our innovative encryption algorithm lies a powerful mathematical tool: root finding methods.
 These methods, while seemingly abstract, play a crucial role in ensuring the security and efficiency of our solution.
 But before we delve into their specific application, let's unpack what they are and why they hold such significance.

 In essence, root finding methods aim to solve the equation $f(x) = 0$, where $f(x)$ is any function.
-They essentially seek the "roots" of the function, which are the values of x that make the function evaluate to zero.
+They essentially seek the "roots" of the function, which are the values of $x$ that make the function evaluate to zero.
 This seemingly simple task becomes incredibly powerful in cryptography.

 In our algorithm, we leverage this power by strategically designing the function $f(x)$ to incorporate the encryption key as an unknown variable.
 Through carefully chosen root finding methods, we iteratively approach the function's roots, and in the decryption process, utilize these roots to recover the original data.
 The elegance of this approach lies in its inherent security: without knowledge of both the root finding method and how the key is embedded within the function, an attacker would face a near-impossible task of finding the correct roots, keeping your data safe.